 The six of us lived in three pairs of sisters: big and little, big and little, big and little.

 We lived next door to each other and just down the street.
 We did everything together on bikes or roller skates and only wore regular shoes if it was time to set up shop.

-We didn’t sell that many, if I remember right.
-But the stick-collecting and lemonade-stand-ing has roots in The Anything Store, that’s for sure.
+We didn’t sell that many if I remember right.
+But the stick-collecting and lemonade-stand-ing have roots in The Anything Store, that’s for sure.

-Here are some other books for the small entrepreneurs in your neighborhood.
+Here are some other books for young entrepreneurs in your neighborhood.